 - 9. Intergovernmental Revenues All potential grants will be examined for matching requirements and must be approved by the City Council prior to making application of the grant.
 It must be clearly understood that operational requirements (on-going costs) set up as a result of a grant program could be discontinued once the term and conditions of the program have been completed. - 10.
-Revenue Monitoring Revenues as they are received will be regularly compared to budgeted revenues and variances will be investigated, and any abnormalities will be included in the quarterly report to the City Council.
+Revenue Monitoring Received revenues will be regularly compared to budgeted revenues and variances will be investigated, and any abnormalities will be included in the quarterly report to the City Council.